 Where to Get Earthing Shoes?

-My top recommendation for earthing shoes is Earth Runners. (affiliate link disclaimer)
+One great solution for earthing shoes is Earth Runners. (affiliate link disclaimer)

 This California-based company makes an innovative line of minimalist sandals using a super-thin Vibram sole, a hemp or leather insole, and a copper plug (below the big toe) with a conductive strap that connects your feet to the Earth.